 - personalized relationships

-- collaborations with outside organizations
+- early college & collaborations with universities

 Mission & Vision